Celtic symbols for getting a tattoo in Ireland

 Today people write and type Irish Gaelic with the standard Latin alphabet.
 The Irish alphabet uses 24 of the 26 letters of the English alphabet, as opposed to the original number of 18.

 The Ogham alphabet is the earliest written Gaelic alphabet and is somewhat akin to Viking runes.
+Using the Ogham alphabet is one way of getting ancient Celtic tattoos.

 The Ogham alphabet is a system that uses lines to denote letters.
 Often used carved into stones which can be found in places such as the National Museum in Kildare St in Dublin but also many examples around still standing at or close to the location where they were first placed over 2000 years ago.
 There is a group of Ogham stones at Dunloe, and more can be found in Meath, Kilkenny and Waterford.